 Our New Official Webpage is at: http://montana.fusesport.com/

 The Montana Senior Olympics is an Olympic-style sports festival for men and women who are at least 50 years of age for all events except skiing (special age group for 45 - 49).

-There are no residency requirements as you compete in 15 activities in 10 age categories.
+There are no residency requirements as you compete in 16 activities (winter and summer) in 10 age categories.
 Medals are awarded (gold, silver and bronze) in all age categories.

 Physical activity can improve quality of life in many ways for people of all ages.
 Active lifestyles provide older persons with regular occasions to make new friendships, maintain social networks, and interact with other people of all ages.
 Improved flexibility, balance, and muscle tone can help prevent falls – a major cause of disability among older people.
 It has been found that the prevalence of mental illness is lower among people who are physically active.